dangro/ndra.dev/_posts/2024-07-30-exploring-credentials-in-my-password-manager.md

     - password manager
 ---
 ## My history with password managers
-I've used password managers since 2014, starting with LastPass for a year before switching to Dashlane in 2015.
-Initially, I was a happy Dashlane user, appreciating its many great features.
-However, over time, I noticed product quality issues, particularly inconsistencies in the Password Health feature.
+I've used password managers since 2014, from LastPass and Dashlane to the Chrome password manager and macOS' Keychain.
+I'm generally a happy password manager user, appreciating the many great features and convenience.
+However, over time, as I notice product quality issues, I begin to worry.

-The Password Health feature provides a high-level view of the state of the passwords stored.
+One of my favorite features of password managers provides a high-level view of the state of the passwords stored.
 It highlights aspects that can be improved, such as password strength, password reuse, compromised passwords, and the use of multi-factor authentication.
-The list of reused or weak passwords was inconsistent, regardless of whether I used the Android, iOS, or browser apps.
+Recently, the list of reused or weak passwords showed inconsistent results, regardless of whether I used the Android, iOS, or browser apps.
 In one instance, the Android app alerted me of a password that I allegedly reused tens of times, and, in a different case, the list of weak passwords contained passwords that were not weak at all.

 I contacted support with the issues.
 An excerpt of their response:

 > "This issue has been reported internally.
 While I can assure you that this is on our road-map, I'm afraid I do not yet have an accurate ETA to communicate.
 Please bear with us as we do our best to address your issue in a timely fashion."

-I appreciate the response, but I expect more than an acknowledgment of the issue to maintain my confidence in Dashlane.
+I appreciate the response, but I expect more than an acknowledgment of the issue to maintain my confidence in the product.
 A password manager has sensitive information, and confidence and trust are essential.
 Within a week, I canceled my family subscription, which was up for renewal in February, and signed up for 1Password.

 ## Reasons to use a password manager
 When I started using password managers the premise was simple: use a strong and unique password for each service and store it in the password manager so you don’t have to remember it.
 It took me a while to fully trust the vendor I had chosen (LastPass).
 For a few months, I used it to store credentials for trivial things and once I was convinced, I used it for everything.